 A small group of participants were also invited to take part in an interview with a researcher online or over the telephone to help us learn about their experiences of the intervention.
 These interviews were optional and participants could take part in the rest of the study and not take part in the interviews if they wish.

 What do we hope to find out?

 We wish to assess the acceptability and test the delivery of the remote physical activity programme for patients undergoing treatment for colorectal cancer.
 We are interested in how we can further develop and improve the content and delivery of the intervention and measurements for a future randomised controlled trial.

 Who can take part?

-We are currently recruiting patients from the outpatient oncology clinic at Addenbrooke’s hospital (Cambridge University Hospitals NHS Foundation Trust).
-Unfortunately, for this study we are not recruiting participants from elsewhere.
+We have completed recruitment for CREATE-C. We recruited patients from the outpatient oncology clinic at Addenbrooke’s hospital (Cambridge University Hospitals NHS Foundation Trust).
+Unfortunately, for this study we were not recruiting participants from elsewhere.